swannodette/cljs-bootstrap/README.md

 ## Usage

 Install [ClojureScript](http://github.com/clojure/clojurescript) from master.
-Checkout the repo and and build it and install into your local Maven:
+Checkout the ClojureScript repo and build and install into your local Maven:

 ```
+cd clojurescript
 ./script/build
 ```